 Human Papilloma Virus or HPV is one of the common types of sexually transmitted infection prevalent in London and elsewhere.
 Most of the men and women who are sexually active might get infected by this virus once in their lifetime.
 However, it might get eliminated from the body on its own without causing any harm or damage.
-HPV vaccine is available in many clinics that can help in preventing this infection.
+The HPV vaccine is available in many sexual health (GUM) clinics that can help in preventing this infection.

 This virus can cause warts and even lead to cancer in both men and women.
 More than 150 types of Human Papilloma Virus or HPV are present but two (type 16 and 18) are thought to cause cervical cancers.

 It can protect against most of the strains of this virus.
 Therefore, it is recommended that children aged 11 to 12 years old should get this vaccine.
 It is a 6-month long course that is given in 3 doses.
 If a girl who has not been vaccinated by the age of 12, she can avail the vaccine by age 26, for boys it is 21.
 You can visit private doctor in London or elsewhere to avail of this vaccine.